utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ### Bash Where are We?

-You forget where you are now and then, and you want to know the current folder.
+You forget where you are now and then and want to know the current folder.

 You can use the `pwd` command `Print Working Directory.`